-For detailed information on this, refer to the Foil weapon skill subsection in Rogue Weapon Skills.
+For detailed information on this, refer to the Foil weapon skill subsection in the Rogue page.

 Characters with high dexterity have a small chance to dodge physical attacks entirely; the higher the dexterity, the higher the chance to dodge.
-However, note that magic cannot be dodged.
+There is also a buff that improves dodging capability.

 The speed at which a character moves (or flees) is dependent on two things:

 - The higher a character's dexterity is, the faster he or she will move.